Skip to content Skip to footer navigation

 The worst portable air conditioners in our tests

-They may come from a range of manufacturers and price points, but there's one thing these seven products have in common: they're all terrible at cooling.
+These seven models may come from a range of manufacturers and price points, but there's one thing they have in common: they're all terrible at cooling.

 Not a single one scored more than 40% for cooling, and all were rated as 'Noisy' or 'Very noisy' by our experts.
 Some are quite heavy as well, which doesn't seem very portable.

-We can excuse a $300 model for not being perfect, but it's reasonable to expect that a $1099 unit should do the job well.
+We can excuse a $300 model for not being perfect, but it's reasonable to expect that a unit that costs over $1000 should do the job well.

-Three of these lowballers come from Dimplex and one each from Arlec, Excelair, EWT and Shinco.
-Most of the other models from these brands didn't score very well either and there aren't any recommended models currently available.
+Four of these low-ballers come from Dimplex and there's one each from Arlec, Excelair, EWT and Shinco.
+Most of the other models from these brands didn't score very well either, and there's currently only one model in our latest round of testing that was recommended by our experts.

 Here are the models to cross off your shopping list.